 -

-Multi-Factor Authentication (MFA) Adoption: 76.23% of Australian businesses use MFA, indicating a strong recognition of basic security needs.
+Multi-Factor Authentication (MFA) Adoption: 76.23% of Australian businesses use MFA, showing broad adoption of a baseline account security control.

 -

-Bot Protection: Currently implemented by 39.34% of organizations, with an additional 34.65% planning to adopt it in the future.
+Bot Protection: Currently implemented by 39.34% of organisations, with an additional 34.65% planning to adopt it.

 -